 (Although my notes are currently in a flat file, they really should consitute a blog.
 Did blogs exist in 2001?
 I can't remember.
 But even if so, I didn't have an easy way to create one.
 At some point, this document will be converted into a real blog; or possible just merged into my own blog.)

-Searching on AltaVista (anyone remember it?) for "rc shell", I came across this page, which seems to be about something else...
+In the dim and distant past, before the phrase vanity googling had been coined, I was searching on AltaVista (anyone remember it?) for rc shell.
+I came across this page, which seems to be about something else...